-In 2010, LAWA also met the required Average Vehicle Ridership (AVR) Target under SCAQMD Rule 2202 for the 6th consecutive year.
+In 2011, LAWA also met the required Average Vehicle Ridership (AVR) Target under SCAQMD Rule 2202 for the 7th consecutive year.

-28.0 Summary
+27.0 Summary

 To date, all applicable mitigation measures adopted for the LAX Master Plan MMRP are in the process of being implemented or have been completed.
 LAWA complied with some mitigation measures by developing program plans, and satisfied others incorporating them into LAX Master Plan project designs and/or construction specifications.
-The majority of the "Stand-Alone" mitigation plans have been completed or are in-progress.
-All applicable mitigation measures triggered by the CFTP and BWP are being implemented.
+The majority of the "Stand-Alone" mitigation plans has been completed or are in-progress.
+All applicable mitigation measures triggered by the Taxiway S Project and BWP are being implemented.
 LAWA will continue to monitor and report annually on the progress of the LAX Master Plan MMRP as implementation of the program progresses.